 By using a digital collaboration toolset, including built-in automation and workflows, agents can spend more time with customers and less time managing back-office paperwork, almost eliminating after-call work.
 With customizable eforms, instant eSignatures, and simple payment solutions, agents can create and sign customers on policies without callbacks, scans, or emails.
 This offers a personalized experience with claims in real-time

 #8 Eliminate Misunderstanding Risk & Frustration: Ensure Customer Get Coverage they Want

 The insurance industry is highly regulated, and any missteps can be costly.
 Using ESIGN-approved technologies, agents create flows that can eliminate any further disputes that they “weren't shown that disclosure” or “opt-out of that coverage.”
 Also, agents can use a collaboration portal to display and have the caller review any important documentation, like terms and conditions.
 The portal then records a tamper-proof, audited trail that documents exactly where and when customers opt into coverage terms.

 #9 Offer Unparalleled Convenience

-Onboard clients who can’t get into your office.
-Manage onboarding remotely and ensure that you use facetime to build relationships.
-Speed & simplify documentation that customers can approve remotely which leads to higher efficiency, lower not-take rates, and greater customer loyalty.
+Onboard clients who can't get into your office.
+Manage to onboard remotely and ensure that you use facetime to build relationships.
+Speed & simplify documentation that customers can approve remotely leads to higher efficiency, lower not-take rates, and greater customer loyalty.

 What Lightico Can Do for You

 At Lightico, we boldly leverage digitization and intelligent automation technology to help our customers increase revenues and reduce costs.
 Today, new digital insurance offerings are eating away at the market share of traditional insurers.
-So, there has never been a better time to invest in advanced technologies for the future of the insurance industry.
+So, there has never been a better time to invest in advanced technologies for the insurance industry's future.